Keycloak SAML2 Setup

 The browser stays on the Artemis login page after clicking "SAML2 Login".

 Fix (Angular dev server): Ensure the proxy config in proxy.conf.mjs includes /saml2/ and /login/saml2/.
-Restart npm start after changes.
+Restart pnpm start after changes.

 Container Logs